prudhvideep/prudhvideep/README.md

 Hello, I am Prudhvi 👋

-- I'm a full-stack developer, primarily coding in Go, TypeScript and Python.
+- I'm a full-stack developer, primarily coding in Rust, TypeScript and Python.
 - I'm interested in low-level systems, distributed architectures, artificial intelligence, and crafting intuitive user interfaces.
 - Currently building <a href="https://github.com/prudhvideep/Snippets">Snippets</a>, a note taking application with minimal visual noise.
-- Exploring low level systems as part of my learning journey.

 I enjoy building open-source applications as a creative outlet, enabling me to act on and refine ideas, explore intriguing concepts in depth, and solve problems that can positively impact people's lives.